-As the Braughing Aviation Society, it was formed in 1997 by the late Len Howett, who went on to become life president.
+The Braughing Aviation Society, as it was then known, was formed in 1997 by the late Len Howett who went on to become life president.
 A member of the Glider Pilot Regiment in World War 2, in company with others Len conceived the idea of a village society that provided a meeting place and forum for anyone with an interest in aviation.
-That provided the blueprint for the Society as it exists now.
+That provided the blueprint for the Society as it exists today.

-Such is the reputation that the Society enjoys, some of our speakers ask to come and present to us rather than having to be persuaded to do so.
-At other times our own members present on aspects on which they are expert.
+Such is the reputation that the Society enjoys that some of our speakers ask to come and present to us rather than having to be persuaded to do so.
+At other times our own members present on aspects of aviation on which they are expert.

 East Hertfordshire Aviation Society meetings are at The Sword Inn Hand public house, Pilgrims Row, Westmill, Buntingford SG9 9LQ, starting at 20.00.
 Many members meet beforehand, from 18.30 onwards, for a chat over supper and drinks.
 We really do welcome new faces.
 While the present Covid-19 restrictions on group meetings exist we are, of course, unable to hold ‘live’ meetings, but we make good use of Zoom as an alternative.
 Our next three Zoom meetings, to which you are cordially invited, are:

 - 28 December at 8pm Quiz hosted by member Philip Howell.
 Details of how to participate will follow next month

 - 25 January at 8pm (apologises to the Scots as its Burns Night) “History of Salisbury Hall and the D.H.Mosquito” by member Steve Morgan.
 It is hoped that as a follow up there will be a guided visit of the de Havilland Aircraft Museum at Salisbury Hall where the prototype and two other Mosquitos are on display.

 - 22 February at 8pm – Peter Davison – “R-101 Airship 90th anniversary lecture”